Medellin & The Escobars

-For the next hour or so, Victor led me from place to place, telling some interesting stories and showing the bullet holes in the house and windows from attempted assassinations, Pablo's desk with hidden compartments where he kept $1,000,000 cash, the false wall for hiding men and whatever, photos, memorabilia, stories of many things.
+For the next hour or so, Victor led me from place to place, telling interesting stories and showing bullet holes in the house and windows from attempted assassinations, Pablo's desk with hidden compartments where he kept $1,000,000 cash, the false wall for hiding men and whatever, photos, memorabilia, stories of many things.
 It seems Pablo loved James Bond movies and attempted to buy the original water bike and the tiny jet from a couple of the movies.
 The water bike came into his possession after an offer of any price, then a threat to the original prototype builder and it now sits in the garage.
 Many interesting stories and objects.

 Victor paused at the enlarged FBI Most Wanted poster showing the main Escobar cartel characters, describing their demise or incarceration, pointing out those he was close with, what their jobs were and their personality traits.
 I did not ask Victor what his role was, however I'm sure it involved many things I wouldn't want to know about.

 Pablo's red Chevy Z71 pickup, modified to be bulletproof and similar to James Bond's car, had the ability to dump billowing clouds of black smoke from the rear for pursuers and also the ability to dump spikes to flatten tires.
-The other vehicles include the original family car from his youth, a motorcycle given to him by a rider so he could escape an ambush and an old delivery truck used for either a police kidnapping or for delivering drugs I think.
+The other vehicles included the original family car from his youth, a motorcycle given to him by a rider so he could escape an ambush and an old delivery truck used for either kidnapping police and for delivering drugs I think.

 The motorcycle was used to escape an ambush.
 He rewarded the guy who gave it to him $250,000 and restored and returned the motorcycle to to the man.
 His family donated it to the museum recently.

 Pablo's chair and table used just before he was killed on the rooftop by Los PEPE's

 Grenade attack on his LandCruiser in the jungle

 I actually enjoyed the experience, though morbidly I guess, but it was interesting to touch history so intimately, primed with my memories from the 80's and 90's of the incredible violence and challenge Pablo mounted against an entire government and nation.